Baani-1395/Customer_Churn_Prediction/README.md

 # Customer Churn Prediction

-A Machine Learning project that predicts whether a customer is likely to **churn (leave the company)** or **remain with the company** based on customer information.
-This project demonstrates the complete machine learning workflow, from data preprocessing to model evaluation and prediction.
+A Machine Learning project that predicts whether a customer is likely to **churn (leave the company)** or **stay with the company** based on customer information.
+This project demonstrates the complete machine learning pipeline, from data preprocessing to model evaluation and prediction.

 ---

-## Project Overview
+## Overview

 Customer churn prediction helps businesses identify customers who are likely to leave their services.
-By predicting churn in advance, companies can take preventive actions to improve customer retention.
+By identifying these customers early, companies can take appropriate actions to improve customer retention.

-This project covers:
+This project includes:

-* Data loading and preprocessing
+* Data preprocessing and cleaning
 * Exploratory Data Analysis (EDA)
 * Feature encoding
-* Model training
+* Machine Learning model training
 * Model comparison
 * Hyperparameter tuning
 * Model evaluation
 * Feature importance analysis
+* Model saving and prediction

+---

+## Features

+* Customer churn prediction using Machine Learning
+* Data cleaning and preprocessing
+* Exploratory Data Analysis (EDA)
+* Logistic Regression model
+* Random Forest Classifier
+* Hyperparameter tuning using GridSearchCV
+* ROC Curve and AUC Score evaluation
+* Feature Importance visualization
-* Saving the trained model
+* Save trained model using Joblib
-* Predicting churn for new customers
+* Predict churn for new customer data

 ---